NingHsia/HashNeRF-Accelerating-NeRF-Training-with-Multiresolution-Hash-Encoding/README.md

 To train for other objects, replace `configs/fern.txt` with `configs/{object}.txt`.
 You can choose from fern, room, orchids, and leaves.

 (Noted that if you place the 'data' folder in a different location from the provided instructions, you will need to update the datadir in the config file accordingly.

+You'll see the rendering results in folder logs.
 ### Variation of HashneRF
 To train a `fern` HashNeRF-3RGB model mentioned in the report experiment section:
 ```